LucasMartinez99/homelab-infra/README.md

 This repository documents the production infrastructure I run on a single self-managed Linux VPS: how it's architected, what it costs, what's broken along the way, and how I keep it running.
-It's the operational side of being a backend engineer who owns systems end-to-end.

 All configuration examples in this repo are **sanitized** — real domains, IPs, secrets, and hostnames have been replaced with placeholders.
 The architecture